UoB-COMSM0110/2024-group-3/README.md

 > "Easy is enough of a challenge."

-Reduced the framrate on easy mode.
+Reduced the framerate on easy mode.

 > "The Snake title looks like it might be a button too."